bsdelf/statbar/README.md

 # Statbar![icon](screenshot/icon.png)

-Starbar is a menu bar app for macOS  that monitors following metrics:
+Statbar is a menu bar app for macOS  that monitors following metrics:

 - Upload and download speeds.
 - CPU temperature.